 THE NIKON EM

-(Updated 15-JUN-2016) At first glance, the Nikon EM looks almost too simple to be taken seriously.
+(Updated 21-JAN-2021, originally written by Merlin) At first glance, the Nikon EM looks almost too simple to be taken seriously.
 It's tiny, uncluttered, and if you were to remove the NIKON logo off the pentaprism, you'd never guess who made it.
 To appreciate the true qualities of this superb little SLR, you need to take a deeper look.

 Being a long time Nikon fan and owning an F3HP and a Nikkormat FT3, you might think I'm too biased to give a truly objective view - after all, this is an entry-level SLR, and there were plenty of similar cameras around to choose from at back in 1979 when the EM was introduced.
 But I bought my EM just because I wanted a Nikon that my wife could use, or to be kept in the car for emergencies.
 I wasn't doing it justice!